AriFordsham/GHCWiki/commentary/packages/concepts.md

 <table><tr><th>\[ABI\]</th>
 <td>
 When can I swap out one compiled package with another WITHOUT recompiling, i.e. what is the ABI of the package?
-Equal ABIs implies equal symbols.
+Equal ABIs implies equal symbols, though not vice versa.
+ABI is usually computed after compilation is complete.
 </td></tr></table>

 <table><tr><th>\[SOURCE\]</th>
 <td>
-What is the specific stream of bytes that represents the source package?
-In Hackage, this constitutes the unit of distribution, i.e. how do you identify the source tarball a package maintainer uploads to Hackage.
+What is the unit of distribution?
+In other words, when a maintainer uploads an sdist to Hackage, how do you identify that source tarball?

 - On Hackage, a package name plus version uniquely identifies an sdist.
 This is enforced by community standards; in a local development environment, this may not hold since devs will edit code without updating the version number.
+Call this \[WEAK SOURCE\].
 - Alternately, a cryptographic hash of the source code uniquely identifies the stream of bytes.
 This is enforced by math.
+Call this \[STRONG SOURCE\].

 </td></tr></table>

 <table><tr><th>\[NIX\]</th>
 <td>
-What is the specific stream of bytes that represents the source package and the source of all of its transitive dependencies?
-Put alternately, what is the full stream of bytes that, in isolation, would be sufficient to reproduce a build (assuming a deterministic compiler.)
+What is the full set of source which I can use to reproduceably build a build product?

+- In today's Cabal, you could approximate this by taking \[WEAK SOURCE\] of a package, as well as all of its transitive dependencies.
+Call this \[WEAK NIX\].
+- The Nix approach is to ensure deterministic builds by taking the hash of the source \[STRONG SOURCE\] and also recursively including the \[NIX\] of each direct dependency.
+Call this \[STRONG NIX\].

 </td></tr></table>

 <table><tr><th>\[TYPES\]</th>